skip to Main Content

 Yachtmaster Coastal Requirements:

-- For the practical exam: GMDSS Short Range Certificate (SRC) or higher radio level (certificate) is required.
-A valid first aid certificate
+• For the practical exam: A GMDSS Short Range Certificate (SRC) or higher radio level (certificate) is required.
+A valid first-aid certificate

 Yachtmaster Offshore Requirements:

-- Minimum experience: have at least 5 passages of 60 miles measured from the port of departure to the port of destination as skipper for at least two of these passages, including two that are overnight.
+• Minimum experience: have at least 5 passages of 60 miles measured from the port of departure to the port of destination as skipper for at least two of these passages, including two that are overnight.
 5 days of experience as skipper.
-At least half of this mileage and the passages must be made in tidal waters.
+At least half of this mileage and the passages must be done in tidal waters.

-- For the practical exam: GMDSS Short Range Certificate (SRC) or higher radio level (certificate) is required.
+• For the practical exam: A GMDSS Short Range Certificate (SRC) or higher radio level (certificate) is required.
 And a valid first aid certificate.

 Syllabus